survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 npm i eslint-loader --save-dev
 ```

-W> Note that `eslint-loader` will use a globally installed version of ESLint unless you have one included with the project itself!
+W> Note that `eslint-loader` will use a globally installed version of ESLint unless you have one included with the project itself.
 Make sure you have ESLint as a development dependency to avoid strange behavior.

 You can set it up as below to make sure the linter gets executed before the other code.
-This way we'll know early of if our code fails to lint during development.
+This way we'll know early on if our code fails to lint during development.
 It is useful to include linting to the production target of your project as well.

 **webpack.parts.js**